Central Michigan Amateur Radio Club

 2010 Recipient Bob Berger, K8RDN

-Bob Berger K8RDN was honored as the 2010 Ziegenbein award winner!
+Bob Berger (K8RDN) was honored as the 2010 Ziegenbein award winner!
 Bob served for several years on the Board of CMARC and specifically worked as the Vice President.
-He has been actively involved in local, state, and regional traffics nets, helping hams be prepared for emergency traffic handeling.
+He has been actively involved in local, state, and regional traffics nets, helping hams be prepared for emergency traffic handling.
 We thank Bob for his service to the hobby, and to CMARC and are honored to announce he is now part of a historic group of Ziegenbein winners.
-Pictures of the event will be available soon!

 2009 Recipient Ronald Harger, WD8BCS